Citroen Ami two-seat electric city car: prices, specs and customisation options

 The colour packs also add a net for separating the driver and passenger footwells, a smartphone cradle for the dashboard and what Citroen calls the ‘DAT@AMI connection box’, which allows you to monitor the Ami’s charge status and more from the MyCitroën mobile app.

 Upgrading to the Ami Pop adds everything from the orange colour pack, paired with black trim on the Ami’s face, front and rear bumpers, and around the rear lights.
 The Ami Pop also features a black rear spoiler and orange decals surrounding the doors.
 Finally, there’s the Ami Vibe, which complements the grey colour pack with decorative black roof rails, black wheelarches and ‘Contours’ decals on the doors and front wings.

-Citroen will begin contacting the 2,000 British customers who’ve already reserved an Ami soon, but potential buyers can still reserve one with a refundable £250 deposit.
-General sales of the French brand’s quirky quadricycle will open later this year, with the Ami to be sold exclusively online.
-Owners will also get to choose between home delivery and collecting their car from an approved retailer.
+Those who’ve reserved an Ami will soon be able to place their final orders on Citroen’s website, before customer deliveries begin later this summer.
+General sales of the French brand’s quirky quadricycle will open in due course, with the Ami to be sold exclusively online, although owners will get to choose between home delivery and collecting their car from an approved retailer.

 The commercial version of the Ami, named the My Ami Cargo, is also making its way to British shores, priced at £7,995.
 With the same range as the passenger version, the My Ami Cargo is best suited to last-mile parcel and food deliveries in urban areas.

 In place of the passenger seat, the My Ami Cargo features a seven-part cargo module which offers up to 260 litres of storage space.
 There's also a table for filling in and storing forms, plus a secure storage compartment for a driver’s wallet or phone.
 All told, the My Ami Cargo has a maximum load volume of 400 litres, and can carry a payload of up to 140kg.